Ask just about anyone what their goals are, and you’ll find a big one at the top of many lists: “I need to get more organized!”

 Cost: FreePlatforms: Android, iOS, Web

-One of the most widely used calendar apps out there, Google Calendar practically has the market cornered on scheduling apps.
+The most widely used work schedule app out there is Google Calendar; it practically has the market cornered on scheduling apps.
 It has the benefit of being free and comes standard on Android devices as part of Google's native app suite.
 It also works with Apple's iOS, meaning it can work with just about any device on the market.

 This app's cross-platform functionality is one of its greatest strengths.
 It lets you create multiple calendars and port them to almost any other online calendar you use, easily transferring important events, dates and to-do lists between calendars.